renad-lab/fortify-exploring-layouts-1/README.md

 - [CSS Grid Layout Guide](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout)
 - [Best Grid Layout Video](https://www.youtube.com/watch?v=7kVeCqQCxlk)
 - Practical Guide (I'll add any relevant links or tutorials that I find helpful)

-This is the link to my repo: [https://github.com/renad-lab/fortify-exploring-layouts-1]

-This is the link to my #2 submission work: [https://renad-lab.github.io/fortify-exploring-layouts-1/2-submission_work/index.html]

-This is the link to the entire lab with the 3 challenges: [https://renad-lab.github.io/fortify-exploring-layouts-1/]